 8.3.
-The current landbank for sand and gravel is 4.49 years and for crushed rock the last publicly available landbank figure was 3.31 years.
-11
+The current landbank for sand and gravel is 4.42 years and for crushed rock there is no landbank.11

 8.4.
 The Local Aggregate Assessment assumes that supply from recycled and secondary aggregates, marine aggregates and imports will remain unchanged.